Plan before you plant your perennial garden

 Get Inspired by Cincinnati Perennial Gardens

 A great place to look for inspiration is Cincinnati parks, local gardens, Cincinnati Botanical Zoo and Botanical Garden, and at Natorp’s Nursery Outlet.
 It gives you a chance to see perennials in action.

 - Types of soil

-- Amount of maintenance you want to be involved with (yes, perennials do require different levels of maintenance including deadheading, pruning, winter cleanup, feeding, watering, etc.)
+- Amount of maintenance (Yes, perennials do require different levels of maintenance including deadheading, pruning, winter cleanup, feeding, watering, etc.)

 - Any wildlife issues

-Don’t forget to take a look at the Perennial Plant Association’s perennial of the year.
-You may recognize some of them: Palace Purple Coral Bells – Russian Sage – May Night Salvia –Becky Shasta Daisy – Rozanne Geranium – and the 2017 winner is Asclepias tuberosa ‘Butterfly Weed’.
+- Don’t forget to take a look at the Perennial Plant Association’s perennial of the year winners, this year is Stachys Hummelo.
+Some past winners: Palace Purple Coral Bells , Russian Sage, May Night Salvia, Becky Shasta Daisy, Rozanne Geranium.